-Autism and Nature is developing a range of projects to raise awareness and practically help to engage children on the autistic spectrum with nature.
-We are producing educational material for practitioners, teachers, parents, carers and children with autism.
-We also plan to undertake research to learn more about connecting children with the natural world.
+Autism and Nature is developing a range of projects to practically help parents, carers and teachers to engage children with autism and related disabilities with the natural world and raise awareness of the benefits.
+In addition to the publications described below, we also plan to undertake research to learn more about the benefits of connecting children with the natural world.

 We are producing a series of county guide books, to help parents, carers and teachers of children with autism to access nature and the countryside.
 The guides should also be useful to those living and working with adults on the autistic spectrum.
 The guides introduce the benefits of nature and the countryside for children with autism.
 Each guide provides useful information on more than twenty ‘natural’ places to visit in the countryside that we believe many children with autism will enjoy.
 Our guides help adults to judge the suitability of natural places for their child, to plan visits and to prepare their child for a visit.
 Our first guide ‘Visiting the Kent countryside’ was published in 2012, with support from a wide range of conservation organisations and autism charities.
 We have since published six more guides to counties in the South East and East Anglia, and one specialist guide to the New Forest.
 These guides are free to download on our Publications page.

 We are producing illustrated children’s story books for younger children with autism to complement our county guides.
 In our first book, ‘Alex and Rosie’s Adventures in East Sussex’, two young children called Alex and Rosie visit most of the natural places featured in our East Sussex countryside guide.
 From the short stories about each place, children will learn about wildlife they might see and activities they can undertake in the countryside.
 We use Widgit symbols for children with speech and language difficulties who rely on visual supports.
 Eight ‘Alex and Rosie’ adventure books are free to download on our Publications page.